vvscode/docs/docs/voice/voice-for-ios/local-and-remote-push-notifications.md

-[block:callout]
-{
-  "type": "info",
+> **undefined**
+>
-  "body": "When creating the managed push instance, the Apple Push Service Environment (also referred to as *APS Environment*) must be specified and it must match how your application is code signed and provisioned.
-Please see the section `Apple Push Service environments and provisioning <apple-push-service-environments-and-provisioning>` for details."
+> When creating the managed push instance, the Apple Push Service Environment (also referred to as *APS Environment*) must be specified and it must match how your application is code signed and provisioned.
+Please see the section `Apple Push Service environments and provisioning <apple-push-service-environments-and-provisioning>` for details.
-}
-[/block]

 ### Enable push notifications on a Sinch client

 When creating a Sinch client, managed push notifications must be enabled: